-[Fox and Luckow 2014] summarize the characteristics of the 51 use cases, which we will combine with other input for the Ogres.
+Fox and Luckow [2014] summarize the characteristics of the 51 use cases and introduce the concept of Big Data Ogres for describing and characterizing Big Data applications.
 Note that Big Data and parallel programming are intrinsically linked as any Big Data analysis is inevitably processed in parallel.
-Parallel computing is almost always implemented by dividing the data between processors (data decomposition); the richness here is illustrated in Table I which lists the members of space that is decomposed for different use cases; of course these sources of parallelism are broadly applicable outside the 51 use cases they were extracted from.
+Parallel computing is almost always implemented by dividing the data between processors (data decomposition); the richness here is illustrated in Table I which lists the members of space that are decomposed for different use cases.
+Of course these sources of parallelism are broadly applicable outside the 51 use cases from which they were extracted.
 In Table II, we identify use case features for 15 use cases and map these to Ogre facets.
-The second column maps to the use case that illustrate this feature; note these are not exclusive so any one use case will illustrate many features.
+The second column maps to the use case that illustrates this feature; note these are not exclusive so any one use case will illustrate many features.

 For commonly used machine learning applications, there is an interesting distinction between what is termed Local (LML) or Global machine learning (GML) in Table II.
 In LML, there is parallelism over items of Table I and machine learning is applied separately to each item; needed machine learning parallelism is limited, typified by use of accelerators (GPU).
 In GML, the machine learning is applied over the full dataset with MapReduce, MPI or an equivalent.
-Typically GML comes from maximum likelihood or χ^2 with a sum over the data items - documents, sequences, items to be sold, images, etc., and often links (point-pairs).
-Usually GML is a sum of positive numbers. as in least squares, and is illustrated by algorithms like PageRank, clustering/community detection, mixture models, topic determination, Multidimensional scaling, and (Deep) Learning that constructs a learning network integrating all images.
+Typically GML comes from maximum likelihood or χ^2 with a sum over the data items - documents, sequences, items to be sold, images and often links (point-pairs).
+Usually GML is a sum of positive numbers, as in least squares, and is illustrated by algorithms like PageRank, clustering/community detection, mixture models, topic determination, Multidimensional scaling, and (Deep) Learning that constructs a learning network integrating all images.